bastijnv/hsdp-ade-demo/articles/alpha.md

 }
 ```

-Now, since not protection is yet in place, we can also directly call the core services bypassing
+Now, since no protection is yet in place, we can also directly call the core services bypassing
 the edge server.
 We do not know which dynamic address was assigned to them but using the output
 from our earlier Eureka REST api call we can look them up.